 4. It Won’t Be Easy to Achieve Work-Life Balance

 No matter how hard you try to keep the boundary between work and life clear, it won’t be possible.
 If you’re in direct contact with patients, you’ll have to show empathy.
 It won’t be an act.
-You will feel closer to them and you’ll keep thinking about them after the working hours.
+You will feel closer to them, and you’ll keep thinking about them after working hours are over.

 It’s not good to be married to your work.
 You’ll have to find a way to keep your private life private.
 You can’t bring the burdened feeling home; it will affect your partner and everyone around you.

 5. You’ll Need a Clear Career Plan